MakerGram/workshops/docs/tiny-ml-workshop/ActivitySense.md

 ![](https://hackster.imgix.net/uploads/attachments/1323156/image_JUOIG1bLjI.png?auto=compress%2Cformat&w=740&h=555&fit=max)

 ## Step 4: Connect the XIAO with EdgeImpulse and start collect data 🪣.

-Next, we need to connect the XIAO with the edgeimpulse to collect the data, and for that you need follow the below steps.
+Next, we need to connect the XIAO with the edge impulse to collect the data, and for that you need follow the below steps.

 ### Steps 4.1: Install Edge impulse CLI in your computer.

-This Edge Impulse CLI is used to control local devices, act as a proxy to synchronise data for devices that don't have an internet connection, and to upload and convert local files.
+This Edge Impulse CLI is used to control local devices, act as a proxy to synchronies data for devices that don't have an internet connection, and to upload and convert local files.
 The CLI consists of seven tools:

 * [edge-impulse-daemon](https://docs.edgeimpulse.com/docs/edge-impulse-cli/cli-daemon) - configures devices over serial, and acts as a proxy for devices that do not have an IP connection.
 * [edge-impulse-uploader](https://docs.edgeimpulse.com/docs/edge-impulse-cli/cli-uploader) - allows uploading and signing local files.